geskill/IntelligeN/bin/build_129_releaselog.md

 ######minor enhancements

-* Added host in CAPTCHA and intelligent_posting-Helper window
+* Added host and subject in CAPTCHA and intelligent_posting-Helper window

 * Improved performance